Keyboard shortcuts

 src-anchor, dst-anchorOptional edge anchor: top-1 through top-5, right-1 through right-5, bottom-1 through bottom-5, or left-1 through left-5

-kindroute, traffic, or default connection
+kindconnection, route, traffic, or omitted for the default connection

 stroke-stylesolid, dashed, or dotted